corvus-dotnet/Corvus.Pipelines/README.md

     Others (e.g. Azure Storage SDK) give you APIs that throw Exceptions corresponding to non-success scenarios, and status codes for success.

 While it is easy to understand the "convenience" of the second choice, there's a philosophical mismatch.
-The whole design concept behind dotnet exceptions is that they should be for *exceptional* circumstances.
+The whole design concept behind .NET exceptions is that they should be for *exceptional* circumstances.

 Is it really exceptional when a distributed resource is temporarily unavailable and asking you to back off before retrying?
 Or, perhaps even more obviously, is it exceptional when you ask to write a resource only if its ETag matches the one you read, and it has been updated?